webrtcHacks/videoCallHelper/readme.md

 ```

 `InsertableStreamsManager` creates a new worker for each track.
 That worker then applies one or more functions
-to the frame using the `transformManager` function in [extension-core/scripts/worker.js](./src/extension-core/scripts/worker.js).
+to the stream of frames using the `transformManager` function in [extension-core/scripts/worker.js](./src/extension-core/scripts/worker.js).
 These worker functions are stored as `worker.mjs` in each applet and need to be added to `worker.js`.
 The
 `WorkerMessageHandler` is used to communicate with a corresponding `inject.mjs` for each applet.